BrandonCasT/ClassificationNaturalDisasterTweets/README.md

 # ClassificationNaturalDisasterTweets
-Classification of tweets based on natural disaster information using Tensorflow and NLTK.
+Classification of tweets based on natural disaster information using Tensorflow and scikitLearn.